 Join me and my family on our quest for a simpler way of life.
 From recipes, to gardening and farming.
 Share in our experiences, successes and failures, on our journey to turn our 40 acres in Prince Edward Island into a small working farm .
 All the while striving for sustainability and self sufficiency.

-We have beautiful weather at the moment, well above freezing and clear.
-The goats weren’t the only once who took advantage of the day.
 The chickens could not be persuaded to come outside, but the geese are out even on the nastiest days

 I don't know who to give photo credits to, so if this is your picture, or you know who took it, please let me know.